 Natvisa is another good resource for travel visa-related needs.
 They offer information regarding the Korean ETA.

-Before anything else, do you already know that Korean visa applications may be processed through accredited travel agencies or direct to the Korean Embassy via a scheduled Korean visa online appointment?
+Before anything else, you should know that the Korean visa applications may now be processed via one of the designated travel agencies, the Korea Visa Application Center (KVAC) in Manila for walk-in applicants, or the Korean Consulate in Cebu on the scheduled Korean visa online appointment for Cebu applicants.

 If you are applying for a South Korean visa without ITR (Income Tax Return), let me share with you some tips based on my personal experience.